ChronoByte404/Janex-Assistant-Frontend/README.md

    - The script downloads the Janex application from GitHub, extracts it to the specified directory, and installs dependencies.
 5. **Completion:**
    - Upon successful installation, a message box confirms the completion.

+### Credit where credit's due

+1. This program's AI runs via the JanexUltimate library, which can be found via my profile.
+2. An integrated tool which is based on Sherlock, many thanks to https://github.com/sherlock-project/sherlock